derHeinz/youtube_audio_provider/README.md

 - auto-download youtube videos as mp3
 - store mp3 and cache corresponding searchterms
 - fulltext search in cache
+- cache id and don't redownload contents again if they match

 Needs:
 - certain python modules (see requirement.txt)